Efficiency, reduction of errors, downtime, and costs.

 SCADA stands for Supervisory Control and Data Acquisition.
-It is a computer control system that is used to monitor and control plant processes.
+It is a computer control system used to monitor and control plant processes.
 SCADA uses data communications, graphical user interface, and extended management to monitor systems.

 Before the technological age dawned, industrial organizations and manufacturing facilities employed teams of technicians to manually control and check on all their equipment to keep them operating.
 This highly resourceful and labor-intensive system used paper-based records, pushbuttons, and analog dials to perform monitoring and controls.